frdnrdb/ruud/readme.md

     }
 })

-// ---> initiate with options
+// ---> initiate with options and routes

 app({
     port: 80,